dowilcox/JavaScript-Variables/README.md

 JavaScript-Variables
 ============
-Sent variables into JavaScript.
+Send variables into JavaScript.
 Can be used standalone or with a Laravel service provider.

 ### Installation
 Add to your composer.json file